echoCTF/echoCTF.RED/README.md

-echoCTF is a pioneer computer security framework, developed by Echothrust Solutions, for running Cyber Ranges and security related competitions such as capture the flag.
+echoCTF is a pioneer computer security framework, developed by Echothrust Solutions, for running CyberSecurity exercises and competitions such as Capture the Flag.

 echoCTF allows building and running capture the flag competitions for network penetration testing and security auditing on real IT infrastructure.
 It is